siberoloji/siberoloji.github.io/content/blog/2016-04-21-13-tips-for-your-linux-system.md

 # 7-What are the uses of system log files?
 <!-- /wp:heading -->

-  <a href="https://www.siberoloji.com/linux-sisteminiz-icin-13-tavsiye/#"> </a>Log files on your Linux system are produced for administrators and users to read and review.
-A healthy Linux informs you about the issues it is disturbed by using log files.
+  <a href="https://www.siberoloji.com/linux-sisteminiz-icin-13-tavsiye/#"></a>Log files on yourLinuxsystem are produced for administrators and users to read and review.
+A healthy Linuxinforms you about the issues it is disturbed by using log files.
 Be sure to learn to check the records and don't ignore them.

 <!-- wp:heading {"level":1} -->